 Isaac, the child of the covenant.
 What is new in Genesis 17 is that Sarah is now designated as the one through whom a child will be born who will be the heir of the covenant.
 In Genesis 17:16 the Lord says of Sarah, “‘I will bless her and will surely give you a son by her.
 I will bless her so that she will be the mother of nations; kings of peoples will come from her.’”
 Jacques Doukhan points out that this passage elevates Sarah to the same place with regard to the covenant recognition as Abraham.18 Though the promises had previously been specifically made to Abraham in Genesis 17:5 and 6, the same wording applies to Sarah’s descendant, making it clear that the Lord intends to make Sarah’s descendant the full heir of the covenant.

 Abraham had been living under the assumption for the 13 intervening years that Ishmael had been the fulfillment of the promises.
 This is made clear in Genesis 17:18, in which he says to God, “‘If only Ishmael might live under your blessing!’”
 In an age in which infant mortality was high, Abraham’s inclination was to depend on a child who was at least 12 years old rather than on another child who would face all of the risks of birth and early childhood.
 God reassures Abraham that He has not forgotten Ishmael and will keep the promises that He has made with regard to Ishmael’s descendants.
 In 17:20, God references the meaning of Ishmael’s name when He says, “‘As for Ishmael, I have heard you: I will surely bless him; I will make him fruitful and will greatly increase his numbers.
 He will be the father of twelve rulers, and I will make him into a great nation.’”
 God again introduces the terminology of blessing, fruitfulness, and multiplication that had just been used to describe the promise fulfillment through Sarah’s son.
-In addition, Isaac’s descendant Jacob would also have a nation the 12 tribes of Israel (49:1–27).
+In addition, Isaac’s descendant Jacob would also have a nation—the 12 tribes of Israel (49:1–27).

 Though Abraham’s concern has been for Ishmael, God’s focus is shifting toward the anticipated child of Sarah.
 In Genesis 17:19 and 21, God announces that Sarah will have a son, the boy’s name will be Isaac, and Isaac will be the child of the covenant that God has been working all along to establish with Abraham.
 In this passage, the divergence between God’s disposition regarding the sons of Abraham becomes abundantly clear.
-Even though Ishmael is the firstborn son, Isaac will be the one through whom God’s promises will be fulfilled— specifically, the land promise and the blessing to all nations, the coming Messiah.
-Ishmael is to be the recipient of a portion of the covenant blessings promised to Abraham because he is in a son of Abraham.
+Even though Ishmael is the firstborn son, Isaac will be the one through whom God’s promises will be fulfilled—specifically, the land promise and the blessing to all nations, the coming Messiah.
+Ishmael is to be the recipient of a portion of the covenant blessings promised to Abraham because he also is a son of Abraham.

 As Abraham carries out God’s instructions to circumcise all of the males in his house (17:9–14), Ishmael is circumcised along with the servants and children of the servants (vss.
 23–27).
 Because circumcision was a rite practiced in Egypt and Canaan at the time of Abraham, but not in Mesopotamia or Assyria, John Walton suggests that Abraham may have considered this sign of circumcision to have been a means of including Ishmael within the community that God was setting up.19 God had made promises regarding Ishmael’s descendants, and now Ishmael was a participant in the sign of the covenant as God had instructed Abraham to practice it.